 All interested companies, nonprofits, and City Departments are required to complete an online form to gather general information about your organization.
 The form can be found on Cal State S4.
 The form will ask what type of experiential learning opportunities you are selecting, indicate "Academic Internships" for internship position.
-Through the form you will also complete the necessary risk analysis questions required by CSULB Risk Management and Contract Services.
 Once the form is complete, it will be reviewed by the Academic Internships Office.
 If follow up information is needed, someone from the Academic Internships Office will contact you for more information.